SimplexCC/sell-docs/source/includes/reference/_poid-notify-status.md

 # poid-notify-status #

-A notification, from you to Simplex, that the status of a proof-of-identity verification process has changed.
+A notification, from you to Simplex, that the status of a proof-of-identity verification has changed.

 ## Synopsis ##